-So, how do the two main CI tools compare when it comes to Bamboo vs Jenkins?Atlassian Bamboo and Jenkins share many similarities.
+So, how do the two main CI tools compare when it comes to Bamboo vs Jenkins?Atlassian Bamboo and Jenkins have much in common.
 Both are continuous integration (CI) tools, aligned to the same philosophy of agile development.
-They transform the time-consuming, manual task of building, testing and deploying software into a fast, automated process.
-The starting point is the same for both products: you create a plan that outlines a series of tasks to run in a certain order and then apply the necessary changes to an application’s source code.
+They are both designed to transform the time-consuming and manual task of building, testing and deploying software into a fast, automated process.
+On this basis, the purpose is the same for both Jenkins and Bamboo software: you create a plan that outlines a series of tasks to run in a certain order, and then apply the necessary changes to an application’s source code.
 When it comes to Bamboo vs Jenkins, the two main factors to consider are your business’ needs and the budget you have available.
 The functions they perform may look identical but there are some important points of difference to bear in mind, such as user-interface and configuration.
 From integration to plug-ins, find out everything you need to know about Jenkins and Bamboo software.
 Get in touch today

 - Preferences for user interface